soundpress/RulesOfNYC/docs/c26/index.rst

 Eligible project.
 "Eligible project" means a capital project for which capital funds are appropriated by the city, and which involves the construction or substantial reconstruction of a city-owned building or structure, the intended use of which requires that it be accessible to the public generally or to members of the public participating in, requiring or receiving programs, services or benefits provided thereat.
 Buildings or structures within this category include, but shall not be limited to, office buildings, buildings designed for recreational purposes, police precinct houses, fire houses, schools, prisons and detention centers, hospitals and clinics, passenger terminals, shelters, libraries, community centers and court buildings.

 Panel.
-"Panel" means an advisory panel as provided in 43 RCNY § 2-03 hereof.
+"Panel" means an advisory panel as provided in 43 RCNY § 2-03.

 Substantial reconstruction.
 "Substantial reconstruction" means a capital project in which at least two of the major systems [;electrical, HVAC (heating, ventilating and air conditioning), or plumbing]; of a building are replaced and general construction work, including but not limited to new flooring, ceilings, partitions, windows, affects at least 80 percent of the building's floor area.